The Writer’s Notebook

 And so we made Page One.

 Page One is more than just another notebook.
-It’s a place to put down all your ideas for your latest project, divided into easy to use sections that will really let you focus on what’s important.
+It’s a place to put down all your ideas for your latest project, with 192 pages divided into 7 easy-to-use sections that will really let you focus on what’s important.
 When you use it, it’ll help you to get to the main event: writing your story!

 Think about your favourite stories.
 What do you remember about them?
 Sure, there was that exciting twist at the end and that fight scene earlier on… but would any of that have mattered if you didn’t care about the people involved?